 Mention additional products you sell, when and where appropriate

 Don’t publicly admit guilt for the issue described in the review

 Provide a next step and move the conversation offline

 To increase the volume of reviews, you should ask each of your customers for feedback once their sales experience is complete.
 An automated service like Widewail's Invite makes this easy.
 With just a few clicks, you can reach out to every contact in your point of sales system and direct them to the review site of your choice.

 More than ever, potential customers rely on online reviews to help them make purchasing decisions.
 We’ve found that businesses get the most benefit when they respond to every review.

-Google loves customer engagement and will make your GMB more visible when you start a consistent review response strategy.
+Google loves customer engagement and will make your GBP more visible when you start a consistent review response strategy.
 Here is a month-over-month comparison for a client of ours after beginning review response on October 1st.
-This is increases in referrals from the GMB page to the customer’s website.
-Engaging in the conversation on your GMB will make your business more visible.
+This increases referrals from the GBP page to the customer’s website.
+Engaging in the conversation on your GBP will make your business more visible.

 Each type of review requires a significantly different approach, so this process is no small task.

 Most business owners we talk to don’t have the time to keep up with responding to their reviews, or they feel ill-equipped to handle the unique communication they require.

 At Widewail, we provide high-quality responses to all of your review content for significantly less than the cost of an internal hire, technology, and training.